Baldives/tiktok-viral-challenge-finder/README.md

 💵 Pricing

-This Actor is completely free to use on Apify.
+This Actor uses pay-per-usage.

-There is no usage fee, no pay-per-usage, and no subscription required.
-You can run it as many times as you like without any cost.
+Pricing is transparent and based on compute units, so you only pay for what you use.